Lavender Hidcote

 Lavender Hidcote Pink

-Almost identical and sometimes confused with Nana Rosea but the foliage is much grayer and the leaves are much narrower in form.
-This is a dwarf English cultivar.
+Hidcote pink is almost identical and sometimes confused with Nana Rosea but the foliage is much grayer and the leaves are much narrower in form.
+This is a dwarf English cultivar with that lovely strong sweet scent.
 Pink Lavender contrasts beautifully especially planted next to the dark purple of Hidcote or a white flower variety.
+Excellent for culinary use.